 Because the subject, yo, is singular first person, the verb must be conjugated in the same number and person.
 The verb soy is the singular first person of the present tense conjugation of the verb ser, so in this sentence, the subject and verb agree.
 If you want to double-check the conjugation of a verb in simple tenses or if you do not have experience (or the confidence) conjugating verbs in Spanish, you can search for the correct conjugation on the website (and the smartphone app) of the Real Academia Española (RAE).

-On RAE’s home page, type in any form or tense of a verb (in this case ser) in the search box located on the top right of the page, beneath the main menu.
-Make sure to select the Diccionario de la lengua española from the drop-down menu.
+On RAE’s home page, select the Diccionario de la lengua española from the drop-down menu on the top left of the page.
+Then type in any form or tense of a verb (in this case ser) on the search box located to the right of the drop-down menu.

 The page with the definition of ser will open in a new tab.
-In this new page, click on the Conjugar button on the left side of the page to open the conjugation table.
+On this new page, click on the Conjugar button on the left side of the page to open the conjugation table.

 On the table, verbs are classified as either personal or impersonal.